antriver/PHPAssetMaker/README.md

 PHPAssetMaker
 =============

-PHP thingy for serving combined, minified, and cached css and javascript.
-Now with sprite generation too.
+A PHP tool to generate combined and minfied CSS, CSS Sprites, and Javascript

 ## How it works